 Over the past decade, sexual harassment (SH) of women in public spaces as a form of violence against women has received considerable attention in both developing and developed countries.
 SH, an improper behavior that has a sexual dimension and intonations includes nonverbal, verbal, and physical actions, mostly by males, toward females at any time of the day or night (Neupane & Chesney-Lind, 2014; Madan & Nalla, 2016).
-By "sexual harassment in public spaces" we mean forms of SH provocations that are not limited to what occurs on public streets, parks, and marketplaces but includes public transport spaces.
+By "sexual harassment in public spaces" we mean forms of SH provocations that are not limited to what occurs on public streets, parks, and marketplaces but includes public transport spaces such as buses, bus-stops, trains and train stations, and other public transit spaces.